practicalli/clojure-web-services/docs/projects/banking-on-clojure/cyclic-load-dependency.md

 ![cyclic load dependency - banking on clojure](/images/clojure-webapps-error-cyclic-load-dependency.png)

-Removing the require of `practicalli.request-handler` from the `practicalli.specifications-banking` namespace breaks the cyclic dependency.
+Removing the require of `practicalli.banking-on-clojure.handler` from the `practicalli.banking-on-clojure.specification` namespace breaks the cyclic dependency.

 ## Testing the database on CI